WojciechMatuszewski/programming-notes/system-design-and-architecture/solidbook.md

         exploring the routes you can take to solve the problem, the _tactical programing_ is a viable technique. **The problem arises when you default to _tactical programming_ and never clean up your mess**.

 -   Code is **also a vital way for communication**.
-Yes, the language is quite "foreign", but your collegues are speaking it!
+Yes, the language is quite "foreign", but your colleagues are speaking it!
     -   Picture yourself touring a country you do not know the main language of.
 How do you feel?
 Insecure?
 Lost at times?
         **This is exactly how developers feel if your code is a mess**.
 It is, like you are speaking a "foreign", hard to